Mathnerd314/stroscot/docs/Commentary/Libraries/Compiler-Library.rst

 Representation
 --------------

+Normal number literals are simply terms, but a real number is a function ``ω+1 -> {-1,+1}`` excluding certain trivial sequences (c.f. `surreal numbers <https://en.wikipedia.org/wiki/Surreal_number>`__ S_ω "the field of real numbers" and sign expansion representation), and similarly p-adic numbers need special handling as the different metric completion of the rational numbers.

 3-3B.
 Range, precision, and scale specifications shall be required for each component of appropriate numeric type.

 There are various ways to represent these numbers.
 Naturals are generally represented as a list of digits in some base (a decimal).
 Integers are naturals with a sign.
 Rationals may be written as a (possibly improper) fraction of integers, a terminating or infinitely repeating decimal, a "mixed number" an integer and a proper fraction, or a floating point of a decimal times an exponent 1/2^n.
 For the complete fields such as reals and p-adics there are even more representations: